Fayval Williams

-Fayval Shirley Williams (born 28 May 1958) is a Jamaican politician who is the Minister of Finance and the Public Service and the Member of Parliament for the St Andrew Eastern constituency.
+Fayval Shirley Williams (née Johnston; born 28 May 1958) is a Jamaican politician who is the Minister of Finance and the Public Service and the Member of Parliament for the St Andrew Eastern constituency.
 Williams has held multiple ministerial positions, including Minister of Education and Youth, Minister of Science, Energy and Technology, and Minister without Portfolio in the Ministry of Finance and the Public Service.
 She is the first female to be a minister in the Ministry of Finance and the Public Service, and also the first female Minister of Science, Energy and Technology.

 In the September 3, 2025 General Elections, Williams was re-elected to the House of Representatives as the member of parliament for St Andrew Eastern.
 She was sworn in at a ceremony held at the Houses of Parliament on 18 September 2025.
 It marked her third consecutive victory at the polls.

 She had previously been re-elected in the September 3, 2020 General Elections, and was sworn in on 15 September 2020 at the Jamaica Conference Centre, in a ceremony adapted to public health protocols during the coronavirus pandemic.

 Williams was first elected as Member of Parliament in the 2016 general election when she polled 7,143 votes to become the first female Member of Parliament for St Andrew Eastern.
 She is a member of the governing Jamaica Labour Party and has served as secretary for the party's Central Executive Committee.
 In June 2014, Fayval Williams was named as a member of the Jamaica Labour Party's Economic Advisory Council.